squalou/google-chat-linux/README.md

 ## IMPORTANT NEWS

-from 0.3.* version on : **systray icon color change does not work anymore**, I volontarily removed it.
+from 0.3.0 version on : **systray icon color change does not work anymore**, I volontarily removed it.
 Why ?
 It requires "nodeIntegration: true" in electron, which in turn breaks the "Search" for people (Ctrl K), which is much, much more useful than the icon color change.

-As a compensation, there is a custom theme ... :)
+As a compensation, there is a custom theme ... :) (activate it from systray menu)

 ## build and run